 54. More than 60% of global brands now bake influencers directly into their marketing strategies.

 55. 80% of consumers took action after seeing creator content.
-The top three actions?
-Those were:
+The top three actions were: visiting the brand’s website, following the brand, and making a purchase.

 UGC in the Creator Economy